EdvinFlodstrom/EdvinFlodstrom.github.io/README.md

 #### 11:02
 Alas, pre-commit did not stop the commit.
 I'm not sure if it's because I'm using PowerShell or something else, but the commit went through just fine, unlike what I had expected.
 Anyhow, I was also trying to generate a manifest.json file, but the generator appears unwilling to cooperate (https://app-manifest.firebaseapp.com/), since if I ever press "Generate .ZIP", with or without adding text or an image, I get a server error.
 I suppose I could create my own manifest.json file, and if the generator keeps giving me errors, I'll try it eventually.

+#### 11:52
+The manifest.json file seems to be functional now.
+Since the generator still wasn't working, I made the file myself with help I found online.
+I had some trouble getting the images to load properly, since I initially didn't realize the JPG format was invalid, and after that one of the images wasn't loading.
+To fix this, I converted them all to PNGs and removed the one image that wasn't loading.
+This fixed the issue, and the manifest.json file seems to be working properly now.
+With this, I think the project has the three core components of a PWA, but I still have to get Squoosh working.